Identifying the signs and symptoms

 - Behavioural: Eating large amounts of food; eating late at night; sexual avoidance; hiding food throughout the house; eating to the point of physical discomfort; avoiding social events; eating without an appetite; isolating; and sleeping often during the day

 If you or someone you know is struggling with an eating disorder, Mercy Canada can help.
-Our program is completely free to the young women we serve.
+Our program is completely free to the women we serve.
 Call our toll-free number 1-855-55-MERCY (63729) for more details, or e-mail email@example.com to learn more.

 - Self-harm can affect anyone, but it is more common during the teenage years and among females.
 (Canadian Mental Health Association)

 - Girls are 4 times more likely to be hospitalized for self-harm-related injuries than boys.
 (Canadian Institute for Health Information)